Microshak/MicroNotes/IoT/Architecture.md

     1. Devices need Over the Air (OTA) Updates
     2. All devices can not use the same key (if I can touch it I can own it principle)
     3. Dealing with rogue devices
-    4. Encrypted Keys using a Trusted Platfor Module (TPM)
+    4. Encrypted Keys using a Trusted Platform Module (TPM)

 ---
 ## Problem Space for IoT - Provisioning

  3. Device Management (Fleet management)
     1. Managing Device Configurations
-    2. Keeping track of Devices in a querable way
+    2. Keeping track of Devices in a queryable way
     3. Provisioning Devices
        1. In Factories (using a pogo pin testing jig)
        2. On activation through website
        3. Changing owners
        4. Associating Devices to IoT Hub
           1. having physical hardware go to right customers instance
-          2. Having devices go to the right cloud (goverment, region)
+          2. Having devices go to the right cloud (government, region)

 ---